-Tara Piurko has a wealth of experience in planning and development law, real property assessment and taxation and municipal law matters.
-She is in the business of identifying issues and opportunities, managing risk, avoiding and solving problems, and creating value.
+Tara Piurko has over 15 years of experience in planning and development, real property assessment and taxation, and municipal law matters.
+She is in the business of identifying issues and opportunities, managing risk, avoiding problems, identifying solutions, and creating value.

-Tara regularly provides strategic advice, counsel and support to property owners, including public and private developers, on development project approvals and land entitlement matters, as well as property assessment and taxation.
-She is an expert negotiator and has extensive experience securing land development approvals, including settling official plan amendments, zoning bylaw amendments and a variety of development agreements.
+Tara regularly provides strategic advice, counsel and support to property owners, including public and private developers, on development approvals and land entitlement matters and real property assessment and taxation matters.
+She is an expert negotiator and has extensive experience securing development approvals, including settling official plan amendments, zoning bylaw amendments and a variety of development agreements.
+Tara positively impacts the balance sheet of her corporate and institutional clients through her assistance with their property assessment appeals and property tax matters.
 She is also experienced in the area of expropriations, Ontario’s Retail Business Holidays Act, payments-in-lieu of taxes and ground rent arbitration and property tax recharge disputes.
 She appears before various courts, tribunals, panels, boards and committees of adjustment and council on various municipal, assessment, taxation and land development matters.

 Professional achievements & leadership

-Secured planning and development approvals for the following:
+Secured planning and development approvals for the following notable matters:

 - Art Gallery of Ontario – Frank Gehry Renovation